What went on in 2019?

 And he taught me to laugh.
 Not take myself too seriously.
 Bring the party with me.
 Smile.
 Be Kind.
 Treat people well.

 So yes, more and more, I live in the moment.
-Which for me, this doesn't mean I'm never in the past or future.
+Which for me doesn't mean that I'm never in the past or future.
 It doesn't mean that I'm never afraid or sad.
 It means that I continually redirect myself back to the present.
+I choose to let go.
 It takes work for me.
 It's not my natural inclination.
 I lean more towards fear and regret.
 But instead of staying in that place, I turn my attention to the present.
 It isn't easy, but I don't give up and give in to dark side.

 Courage is the willingness to be afraid and act anyway.

 Something I've always said.
-And in many instances lived by, but not in the arena of money and employment.
-Even though I've always been able to find a way to support myself, I have a huge fear that I won't be able to take care of myself.
+And in many instances lived by, but usually not when it comes to money and employment.
+Even though I've always been able to find a way to support myself, I have had a huge fear that I won't be able to take care of myself.
 I'm gonna end up with no where to go and no one to turn to.
 Lonely and destitute.
 Whenever I think about taking a risk financially or otherwise, it takes me forever to actually do it.
+I dropped out of high school and left home at 17, yet I've managed to survive.
 I about had a mental breakdown buying my house.
-I dropped out of high school and left home at 17, yet I've managed to survive.
-Even with all this evidence to the contrary, I fear the worst.
-So when I came back to MN, I got a bunch of jobs, 5 to be exact.
+Even with a ton of evidence to the contrary, I fear the worst.
+So when I came back to MN full time, I got a bunch of jobs, 5 to be exact.
 I told myself it was just until I figured out what I wanted to do.
 I'm still doing all of them.
 I've deemed this my "transition period" and I hope that's all it is.
-I thought I was have it all figured out by now, but I don't.
+I thought I would have life all figured out by now, but I don't.
 Which for the most part, I'm ok with.

 More will be revealed...